-Leroy Sane is already an English Premier League winner with 21 Germany caps to his name, but what else is there to know about Bayern Munich's latest big-name transfer, signed from Manchester City?
+Leroy Sane is a Bundesliga and English Premier League winner who has a growing collection of Germany caps to his name.
+But what else is there to know about the fleet-footed winger Bayern Munich signed from Manchester City in July 2020?

-bundesliga.com takes a closer look the budding Bundesliga superstar…
+bundesliga.com takes a closer look at the lively left-footer...

 1) Born to play?

-The apple (of Bayern's eye?), doesn't fall far from the tree in this instance.
+The apple (of Bayern's eye?) doesn't fall far from the tree in this instance.
 Sane's father Souleymane, better known as Samy, scored 29 goals in 55 games as a striker for Senegal in the 1990s, as well as finding the target 116 times across the top two divisions of German football.
-It was during the first of his two spells at the now-defunct SG Wattenscheid 09 that Souleymane met Leroy's mother - a certain Regina Weber, the rhythmic gymnast who won Olympic Bronze for Germany at the 1984 Summer Games in Los Angeles.
+It was during the first of his two spells at the now-defunct SG Wattenscheid 09 that Souleymane met Leroy's mother.
+Regina Weber was a rhythmic gymnast who won Olympic Bronze for Germany at the 1984 Summer Games in Los Angeles.

 2) Keeping it in the family

-Sane is the middle child of three brothers, and although the new Bayern man has undoubtedly made the biggest strides in the game, the other two - Kim and Sidi - are also footballers.
-Kim, the eldest at 25, is a right-back who came through at Schalke's famous Knappenschmiede academy and even overlapped playing alongside - or, perhaps more accurately, behind - Leroy at U19 level in 2014.
-He last played for Wattenscheid in 2017 before retiring due to injury.
+Sane is the middle child of three brothers, and although the Bayern man has undoubtedly made the biggest strides in the game, the other two - Kim and Sidi - also played football.
+Kim - older than Leroy by one year - came through at Schalke's famous Knappenschmiede academy and even overlapped playing alongside - or, perhaps more accurately, behind - Leroy at U19 level in 2014.
+A former right-back, he last played for Wattenscheid in 2017 before retiring due to injury.

-Youngest brother Sidi, 17, is still part of the Royal Blues' youth set-up.
+Youngest brother Sidi - who turned 18 in 2021 - was still part of the Royal Blues' youth set-up for the 2021/22 campaign.
 A winger like Leroy, Sidi prefers his right foot in contrast to his brother's left-sidedness, but both can line up on either flank behind a central striker.
-Sidi has also been unfortunate with injuries which restricted him to just five U17 starts in 2019/20, but the club remain optimistic that they have another promising talent on their hands.
+Sidi has also been unfortunate with injuries which have restricted his development, but the club remain optimistic that they have another promising talent on their hands.

-"He's had a lot of bad luck, but he's got the quality," Schalke youth coach Willi Landgraf said.
+"He's had a lot of bad luck, but he's got the quality," Schalke youth coach Willi Landgraf said of the 6'2" Sidi.
 "Not a lot of players have his gifts."

 3) What's in a name?

-Le Roy - whose name literally means "The King" in French - handed Sane Sr. his international debut in 1990, and just in a nick of time.
-Michel Platini, then France coach, was weeks away from giving the striker his debut for Les Bleus, but Otto Pfister - a German coach who preceded Le Roy in the Senegal dugout - tipped off the African nation's federation as to Samy's roots and the rest, as they say, is history.
+Le Roy - whose name literally means "The King" in French - handed Sane Sr. his international debut in 1990, and just in the nick of time.
+Michel Platini, then France coach, was weeks away from giving the striker his debut for Les Bleus, but Otto Pfister - a German coach who preceded Le Roy in the Senegal dugout - tipped off the African nation's federation as to Samy's roots.

 With FIFA eligibility extending back as far as a player's grandparents' country of birth, Leroy could have turned out for each of Germany, Senegal and France.
-Indeed, he is a legal French citizen and with Kingsley Coman, Benjamin Pavard, Lucas Hernandez, Michael Cuisance and Tanguy Nianzou already at Bayern, Sane will share at least two languages with the newest recruits at the Allianz Arena - football and French.
+He is a French citizen and with Kingsley Coman, Benjamin Pavard, Lucas Hernandez, Dayot Upamecano, Michael Cuisance and Tanguy Nianzou already at Bayern, Sane will share at least two languages with several players at the Allianz Arena - football and French.

-There was very little question that the Essen-born winger would commit to Germany, however.
+There was very little question about whether the Essen-born attacker would commit to Germany, however.
 He made his debut for Marcus Sorg's U19s in September 2014, scoring in a 3-2 win over the Netherlands, and took just 14 months to progress to the first team with 10 goals in 21 youth international outings under his belt.
-He made his full debut against France in Paris and although he missed out on the 2018 FIFA World Cup squad, he has more than made up for lost time, contributing three goals and an assist as Germany romped to qualification for UEFA Euro 2020, which is now set to be played in summer 2021.
+He made his full debut against France in Paris in November 2015.
+Sane returned to France for UEFA Euro 2016, although he missed out on the 2018 FIFA World Cup squad.
+He was, however, named in Germany's UEFA EURO 2020 selection, helping them reach the last 16.

-With 11 goals in 47 Schalke games to his name, Sane swapped Gelsenkirchen for Pep Guardiola's Man City in the summer of 2016.
+With 11 goals in 47 Bundesliga games for Schalke to his name, Sane swapped Gelsenkirchen for Pep Guardiola's Manchester City in the summer of 2016.
 Although he slotted straight in as their first-choice left winger opposite Raheem Sterling, Sane's numbers initially dipped.
 Eight goals and six assists in his final Bundesliga season became five goals and three assists in his first Premier League campaign.

-Still just 21 when he made the move, such adjustment might have been expected, but it turned out Sane was struggling with a breathing issue which hindered his progress, and he underwent corrective surgery to address chronic nasal congestion at the conclusion of his first campaign in England.
+Still just 21 when he made the move, such adjustment might have been expected.
+It turned out Sane was struggling with a breathing issue which hindered his progress, however, and he underwent corrective surgery to address chronic nasal congestion at the conclusion of his first campaign in England.
 "I've decided to use the summer break for this operation so that I can go into the new season with a clean bill of health," he said.

 Watch: Sane's Top 5 goals for Schalke!